Superposition- and interference-induced optical spectrum distortion in the figure-9 fiber laser: Results and Discussion

-For convenience, we assume that horizontally polarized light transmitted from PBS2 to the left has a unit optical intensity, and we ignore the beam splitting of TCWDM and the differences in gain and bidirectional amplification within the fiber loop.
-The two beams of light, $E_\mathrm{c}$ and $E_\mathrm{cc}$, transmitted clockwise and counterclockwise in the fiber loop, return to PBS2 for beam splitting, and their identical components interfere with each other, as depicted in Fig.~\ref{fig9}(b).
-According to the Jones matrix~\cite{jones_new_1941}, the corresponding components can be expressed as
+For convenience, we assume that horizontally polarized light transmitted from PBS2 to the left has a unit optical intensity and we ignore the beam splitting of TCWDM, the gain as well as the differences in bidirectional amplification within the fiber loop.
+The two beams of light, $E_\mathrm{c}$ and $E_\mathrm{cc}$, transmitted clockwise and counterclockwise in the fiber loop, return to PBS2 for beam splitting, and their identical components interfere with each other, as depicted in Fig.~\ref{fig4}(b).
+According to the Jones matrix of the nonreciprocal phase shifter~\cite{jones_new_1941,li_all-polarization-maintaining_2018}